syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 {% endtabs %}

-### End reset.
+### End reset

-This event is invoked after the reset function gets completed.
+This event occurs after the reset function has been completed.

 {% tabs %}